 - If a teacher sees a gun or even hears rumors of a gun in school, they are required by law to immediately call the police.
 (Review this education law in your preparation without fail.)

 - Finally, New York state law mandates that teachers are legally allowed to remove a student from a classroom if that student is making it difficult for other individuals in the classroom to learn.

-Go to: FREE NYSTCE Test Prep Report right now.
+Go to: NYSTCE Test Prep Review Guide By NY Educators right now.